thor-harsh/Tensor-Flow-Project--2-/README.md

 Classification is a supervised machine learning process of categorizing a given set of input data into classes based on one or more variables. <br></br>

-**Important Note: Before Jumping to the code go through this git hub link https://raw.githubusercontent.com/stedy/Machine-Learning-with-R-datasets/master/insurance.csv to learn about the dataset.**
+**Important Note: Before Jumping to the code go through the fashion mnist dataset to learn more.**

 </table>